-Delethe describe have the Dublic Coming Committee that assisted in Briefly describe how the Public Service Organization that assisted in Agency/Group/Organization was providing feedback about service needs within the consulted.
-What are the anticipated community.
-The collaborative effort allowed for outcomes of the consultation or areas discussion and feedback from the agencies that are for improved coordination? the closest to those we are assisting.
-From these efforts, the City was able to determine the overarching priorities and goals of the Year 4 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
+Briefly describe how the Public Service Organization that assisted in providing Agency/Group/Organization was feedback about service needs within the community.
+The consulted.
+What are the anticipated collaborative effort allowed for discussion and feedback from outcomes of the consultation or areas for the agencies that are the closest to those we are assisting. improved coordination?
+From these efforts, the City was able to determine the • overarching priorities and goals of the Year 5 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
 The feedback has improved both staff and elected officials knowledge of the realities facing vulnerable community members.
-26 Agency/Group/Organization Salt Lake City Engineering Division Agency/Group/Organization Type Other government - Local Grantee Division What section of the Plan was addressed Infrastructure Needs by Consultation?
-Briefly describe how the Salt Lake City's Engineering Division described the Agency/Group/Organization was proposed projects throughout the city with a consulted.
-What are the anticipated concentration on improving infrastructure in target outcomes of the consultation or areas neighborhoods. for improved coordination?
-27 Agency/Group/Organization Salt Lake City Public Services Department Agency/Group/Organization Type Other government - Local Grantee Department What section of the Plan was addressed Infrastructure Needs by Consultation?
-Briefly describe how the Salt Lake City's Public Services Department Agency/Group/Organization was described the proposed projects throughout the city consulted.
-What are the anticipated with a concentration on improving infrastructure in outcomes of the consultation or areas target neighborhoods. for improved coordination?
-28 Agency/Group/Organization Boys and Girls Clubs of Greater Salt Lake Agency/Group/Organization Type Services-Children Services-Education What section of the Plan was addressed Non-Homeless Special Needs by Consultation?
+24 Agency/Group/Organization Salt Lake City Engineering Division Agency/Group/Organization Type Other government - Local rigeney, e. eup, e. gamamen Type Grantee Division What section of the Plan was addressed Infrastructure Needs by Consultation? mindon dotal o recodo Briefly describe how the Salt Lake City's Engineering Division described the Agency/Group/Organization was proposed projects throughout the city with a concentration consulted.
+What are the anticipated on improving infrastructure in target neighborhoods. outcomes of the consultation or areas for improved coordination?
+25 Agency/Group/Organization Habitat for Humanity Agency/Group/Organization Type Housing What section of the Plan was addressed Public Housing Needs by Consultation?
+Briefly describe how the Public Service Organization that assisted in providing Agency/Group/Organization was feedback about service needs within the community.
+The consulted.
+What are the anticipated collaborative effort allowed for discussion and feedback from outcomes of the consultation or areas for the agencies that are the closest to those we are assisting. improved coordination?
+From these efforts, the City was able to determine the overarching priorities and goals of the Year 5 Action Plan, including specific public service focus areas where funding will be targeted and leveraged community wide.
+The feedback has improved both staff and elected officials knowledge of the realities facing vulnerable community members.
+26 Agency/Group/Organization Catholic Community Services Agency/Group/Organization Type Services-homeless Regional organization What section of the Plan was addressed Homeless Needs - Chronically homeless by Consultation?
+Homelessness Strategy